 Meaning of Provision

-By definition, a provision refers to the amount set aside from a company’s profits to cover the expenses arising from a recognised liability or reduction in the value of an asset.
+Provision refers to an amount that is kept aside from a company’s profit in order to cover probable expenses arising in future or a possible reduction in the value of an asset.

 Provisions are important for a business as they address certain expenses in business and payments made for them.
 Provisions should not be regarded as savings as these are created to meet expenses for an anticipated liability in future.

 It appears in the income statement in the form of expenses and is recorded as a current liability in the balance sheet.